Become a Senior Corps volunteer through the Foster Grandparents Program and help students love learning.

 Volunteer Qualifications

-- Be age 55+
+- Be age 55 or better

 - Live in Erie County

-- Can serve between 5 to 40 hours a week
+- Can serve between 10 to 30 hours a week

 - Complete a background check